hmanhduc2k/ConCat-draft/README.md

 ## CORE FEATURES

 Our assistant software will include these features and designs:
--	Normal Android Mobile App icon, setting, and front-end design
+-	Normal Android Mobile App icon, setting, and front-end design.
 -	A button/widget with customary graphic design overlaying the user’s home screen and can be moved to different locations at the home screen.
 The default design of the widget should be a cat as our app is named “ConCat”.
+To specify further, the widget is similar to Facebook Messenger's Bubble Head.
--	Customary options on how different swiping directions of the floating widget will result in different apps being launched.
-We will set out a default setting with 4 cardinal directions launching 4 different applications.
+-	Customary options on how different swiping directions of the floating widget will result in different apps being launched or different tasks being completed.
+There will be a default setting with 4 cardinal directions launching 4 different applications.
--	Record-and-replay features – depending on the user’s customary choice, swiping the widget will also allow our application to perform multi-stage repeated.
+-	Record-and-replay features – depending on the user’s customary choice, swiping the widget will also allow our application to perform and repeat multi-stage tasks upon triggering the floating widget.
 In doing so, we will need permission to access user’s data and other applications on the phone.

 ### POSSIBLE EXTENSIONS